 They use the same techniques as other online abusers.
 They:

 - Lie and tell you not to trust anyone else

 - Try and separate you from friends and family

 - Make promises and tell you that you are special and unique

 Anyone is potentially vulnerable to becoming radicalised.
 You need to know how to protect yourself and your friends.

-If you are worried about yourself or a friend, you should talk to an adult you trust right away.
+If you are worried about something you have seen, you should talk to an adult you trust right away.
 If it is an emergency (for example, if someone has run away) you should call the police on 999 without delay.

-You can also report concerns to 101 (the police non-emergency number).
-Don't worry about how your friend will feel, or about getting them into trouble.
-Young people who are being drawn into terrorist activity will be supported and helped to resist and recover.
+You can also report concerns to 101 (the police non-emergency number) or make an anonymous report online at gov.uk/act.
+Don't worry about you or anyone else getting into trouble.
+Young people are always supported and helped to resist and recover.